rtu-dataframe/django-gunicorn/readme.md

 # How to use this image

 ## Basic Setup

 Starting a new container with the ready-to-production environment it's really simple, in a nutshell:

     FROM simonefardella/django-gunicorn
     ENV DJANGO_APP=helloworld                # will start /django_app/helloworld/wsgi.py bound to port 80

 ## DJANGO REQUIREMENTS

-This image, becomes with a built-in battery system that manages the pip requirements installation, in fact if you want to install some python packages, you have to deploy the requirements.txt file in the same folder of your app, the `/start.sh` will look for requirements.txt file, and install all requirements.
+This image, becomes with a built-in battery system that manages the pip requirements installation, in fact if you want to install some python packages, you have to deploy the requirements.txt file in the same folder of your workdir `django_app`, the `/start.sh` will look for requirements.txt file, and install all requirements.

 In any case, during the building process, the dockerfile will install the content of the `/build_requirements.txt` file, that contains: